Last Updated on June 26, 2023 by lindseymahoney

 In both instances, I applied primer paint and then used an interior latex finishing paint.
 To be clear, I use this paint on the exterior of the fireplace and not inside the firebox.

-The inside of the firebox will need special heat-resistant paint.
+The inside of the firebox for a wood burning or gas fireplace will need special heat-resistant paint that can withstand high temperatures.

 What paint sheen should be used on a fireplace?

-This is my personal preference because I do not want the fireplace to look too shiny.
+This is my personal preference because I do not want the fireplace paint to look too shiny.

 Considering a flat sheen, my main concern is cleaning the fireplace surround if the ash and soot get on the paint.